JanWilczek/wolf-sound-blog/_posts/fx/2022-05-08-allpass-based-lowpass-and-highpass-filters.md

 {% capture _ %}{% increment equationId20220508  %}{% endcapture %}
 {% capture _ %}{% increment figureId20220508  %}{% endcapture %}

-You have probably seen it: a low-pass filter digital audio workstation (DAW) plugin.
+You have probably seen it: a lowpass filter digital audio workstation (DAW) plugin.

 It could have had a roll-off and a resonance control knob or slider.